carolkelsch/ESP12F_Relay_X4_UDP_Controlling/README.md

 - Add package for ESP8266:

 Open Arduino IDE, then go to **File -> Preferences** and add the URL "http://arduino.esp8266.com/stable/package_esp8266com_index.json" in the field **Additional Boards Manager URLs**.
 Go to **Tools -> Board -> Boards Manager** and search for **ESP8266**, install the latest version.
-- Install packages for WebServer and Access Point mode:
+- Install package for WiFi configuring:

-Download the ESPAsyncWebServer (https://github.com/me-no-dev/ESPAsyncWebServer) and the ESPAsyncTCP (https://github.com/me-no-dev/ESPAsyncTCP) libraries in ZIP files.
-After this, go to **Sketch -> Include library -> Add .zip library** and select them in the file manager.
+Download the WiFiManager library (https://github.com/tzapu/WiFiManagerESPAsyncWebServer)) in ZIP file.
+After this, go to **Sketch -> Include library -> Add .zip library** and select it in the file manager.

 **NOTE**
 You may need to install the driver for your serial-USB conversor, please check with the manufacturer.
+If you are using a FTDI chip, like FT232RT, you can download and install this driver (https://oemdrivers.com/usb-ft232r-usb-uart-driver).

 # Steps to run the code